Diana: the rebel princess

 With hindsight, it feels now as if everyone should have seen trouble ahead.
 But most didn’t, actually.
 On the contrary, the couple – both of whom were later revealed to have had qualms – were pushed into commitment by the united desires not only of their family, but of press and public.
 “Here was a fairy story that everyone wanted to work,” Diana later noted, ruefully.

 Prince Charles later told the TV presenter Jonathan Dimbleby that it was on honeymoon on board the royal yacht Britannia that he first learned Diana suffered from the eating disorder bulimia.
 The press and public saw a different side of the story.
-Almost immediately, at the beginning of November, the Palace announced that the Princess of Wales was pregnant.
+Almost immediately, at the beginning of November, the Palace announced that Princess Diana was pregnant.

 When Prince William was born on 21 June 1982, Diana said later that she had “felt the whole country was in labour with me”.
 Their second son, Prince Harry, followed in September 1984 – but the two parents’ approach to their families would come to dramatise the differences between them.
 There were famous photographs of Diana, warmheartedly flying to hug her sons after a separation, which contrasted with the image of a young Prince Charles, exchanging a solemn handshake with his mother, the Queen, after she returned from a long royal tour.